ghodulik95/chromebook-nautilus-desktop/README.md

 2. **Microphone does not work**
 3. **Aux headphone jack does not work**
 4. **Tablet-facing camera does not work** (though the regular “webcam” camera does)
+5. **Lid closing freezes your session and requires a hard reboot**
+     - This does not appear to be easily fixable, but you can work around it by remembering to suspend or shutdown before closing your lid.
+Consider a key `Keyboard` > `Application Shourtcut` for the `systemctl suspend` command.

 If you rely on internal audio or a built-in mic, this may be a dealbreaker.